joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

     Get-ChildItem -Path 'C:\WebJEA\scripts\' -Recurse | Unblock-File

-You now have a base WebJEA install!
+**You now have a base WebJEA install**!
 By default, WebJEA comes with 2 PowerShell files:

 * overview.ps1
 * validate.ps1